 Both academic and managerial implications could be drawn.
 As concerns the former ones, the study addresses the need for a standardised and replicable methodology to assess the environmental impact of logistics sites.
 It leverages previous contributions to include different sources of consumption and the related end-use types, further splitting consumptions and emissions by warehouses' functional areas.
 Also, the model offers a set of EPIs that may be valuable also for practitioners to have a clearer understanding of their company's performance.
-Today companies' reputation is increasingly linked to its environmental stewardship (Ozbekler and Ozturkoglu, 2020), and environmental performance has been widely acknowledged as an important competitive advantage (Waltho et al. 2019; Shaw et al., 2021).
+Today companies' reputation is increasingly linked to its environmental stewardship, and environmental performance has been widely acknowledged as an important competitive advantage (Waltho et al. 2019; Shaw et al., 2021).
 Our study contributes to this research field by providing a robust support for environmental impact quantification.
 This also has relevant managerial implications, because a structured and holistic assessment of the environmental performance of logistics facilities could support internal analyses and benchmarking actions, also driving actions for improvement that leverage sustainability as a critical success factor.
-The proposed approach can be integrated into companies' sustainability strategy to improve the awareness on the current company's environmental performance, to prioritise the required efforts for improvement, and to better communicate the actions in place and the related benefits.

 Lastly, study's limitations must be acknowledged as they could pave the way for promising future research avenues.
 First, analytical modelling required to introduce some assumptions, the main one being that multi-temperature and multi-heights warehouses were excluded.
 Indeed, for data computation it has been assumed that each warehouse has a homogeneous temperature as well as a homogeneous clear building height (i.e. taken as the highest one in case of multi-heights).
 Therefore, complexity due to multi-temperature and multi-heights warehouses was neglected, but could be addressed in future expansions of the model.
-Second, we leveraged the GHG Protocol Corporate Accounting and Reporting Standard and the DEFRA conversion factors to develop our model.
-Although their use has been previously acknowledged and extended also to different countries, future studies could explore additional sources to be considered to tailor the model and its applications to specific contexts.
-Third, the model calculates CO2eq emissions due to electric energy usage, fuel, refrigerants, water, and waste.
+Second, the model calculates CO2eq emissions due to electric energy usage, fuel, refrigerants, water, and waste.
 However, the split by functional areas considered only electric energy usage, fuel, and refrigerants as main sources of consumpions, and future studies could broaden the perspective to include the impact due to water and waste.
 Third, the proposed model allows to estimate the emissions of one warehouse at time; for this reason, companies that have more than one warehouse and are willing to compute the emissions generated by each of them have to apply the model multiple times, one for each warehouse.
 From this viewpoint, future studies could explore network effects related to managing multiple warehouses.